timmytune/dukka-test/Readme.md

 # DUKKA Location tracker app test

-In this repository is the implementation of the teacker app and backend.
-Take note though could be better with more time and is only intended to show the specific functions requested -:)
+In this repository is the implementation of the tracker app and backend.
+Take note though this could be better with more time and is only intended to show the specific functions requested -:)

 ## Backend

 The backend is a django service that uses rest framework.
-There are customs three models in additionon to the ones from django
+There are three new models in additionon to the ones from django

 1. Point: This stands for a single point the user has been to at a specific time
 2. Movement: This stands for a collection of points that shows the movewment of the user from one place to another